 Being rational, agents do understand the possibility that they may be mistaken and keep track of the probability of the false-positive state q_t in the background, which also rises throughout the growth stage.
 Since signals are unbiased along the impulse response path, the belief q_t rises in fact faster than p_t despite starting from a lower prior.
-Therefore, a time comes when q_t is so high that agents become reluctant to invest and aggregate investment begins to decline.
-This is the beginning of the "crash" stage, which arises at an endogenous date without the need of an exogenous trigger.
-As investment reaches a peak of about 30% given our parametrization, the measure of investing agents m_t attains the intermediate region depicted in Figure 2 where it becomes more informative.
-As a consequence, agents learn the truth faster, investment drops, and the probability p_t starts declining until a belief reversal occurs later when the belief q_t takes over.
+Therefore, a time comes when q_t is so high that agents become reluctant to adopt the technology and the aggregate adoption rate begins to decline.
+This is the start of the crash stage, which arises at an endogenous date without the need of an exogenous trigger.
+As adoption reaches a peak of about 35% given our parametrization, the measure of adopters m_t attains the intermediate region depicted in Figure 2 where it becomes more informative.
+As a consequence, agents learn the truth faster, adoption rates drop, and the probability p_t starts declining until a belief reversal occurs later when the belief q_t takes over.
 Note that the truth is always learned in the end because of the strictly positive information flow.

 This example shows that the model is able to generate asymmetric cycles.
 The growth stage is slow due to the low information flow when m_t is close to 0.
-The crash, on the other hand, is more sudden because it occurs in the region where i) uncertainty between the good state and the false-positive state is high (p_t and q_t are close, so beliefs are more responsive to new information), and ii) the signal m_t is more informative at the peak.16
+The crash, on the other hand, is more sudden because it occurs in the region where i) uncertainty between the good state and the false-positive state is high (p_t and q_t are close, so beliefs are more responsive to new information), and ii) the signal m_t is more informative at the peak.